 New Stage produced 13 seasons in the 150-seat church before moving to its present site in Belhaven in 1978.
 Built in 1963 for the Jackson Little Theatre, the 12,000 square foot structure includes the 364-seat Meyer Crystal Auditorium, and a flexible, smaller performing space, the Jimmy Hewes Room.
-The theatre also owns the three other structures on site, two of which are used for actors’ housing and one for offices.
+The theatre also owns the five other structures on site, four of which are used for actors’ housing and one for offices.
 In 1997, the theatre complex was designated as the Jane Reid Petty Theatre Center in recognition of the New Stage founder’s contributions to the development of professional theatre in Mississippi.

 As a professional regional theatre, New Stage is committed to exploring new worlds of theatre, including challenging new works in development, important contemporary plays and classics selected for their artistic merit, their power to illuminate the human condition and their impact on the community.

-The Welty New Plays Series, established in 1984, has premiered scripts by Reynolds Price, Jim Lehrer, and native Mississippian Gary Grubbs.
+The Eudora Welty New Plays Series, established in 1984, has premiered scripts by Reynolds Price, Jim Lehrer, and native Mississippian Gary Grubbs.
 As founder Jane Reid Petty said when the Welty Series was initiated: “At New Stage, our energies are directed toward sustaining a vital environment in which artists can work together to achieve their finest moment onstage.
 Mississippi audiences are bred on the rich literary heritage of the state – William Faulkner, Eudora Welty, Richard Wright, and they respond to the dramatic event that is rooted in the playwright’s words and vision.
 Our emphasis on new work evolves from this heritage.
 The Eudora Welty New Plays Series provides the creative meeting of playwright and performing artists that nurtures the art of the dramatist and the present and future vitality of the American theatre.”